 The origins of the pub date back to the 15th century when Twyn Square was the town's bustling market place.
 Known as the 'Pen Cefyl' (Welsh for Horses Head), it was later a coaching inn providing food and accommodation for travellers, as well as a place for local people to enjoy a jug of ale.
 Although the Nags Head no longer offers overnight accommodation, its purpose has not really changed that much over the centuries.

 The Nags Head is an attractive place to visit at any time of the year, but especially so in summer when the exterior is a blaze of colour with stunning hanging baskets.
-Weather permitting, you can enjoy a bit of 'cafe culture' with a pint, or coffee and cake outside the pub and watch the world go by on Twyn Square under the pavement umbrellas.
+Weather permitting, you can enjoy a bit of 'cafe culture' with a pint, glass of wine or a coffee outside the pub and watch the world go by on Twyn Square.

 Three generations of the Key family pictured in the bar.
-The Key family have run the Nags Head for over 50 years.
+The Key family have run the Nags Head for 52 years.

 The Nags Head in 1910